You are here

-'Chatty' magazine has sent one of its top reporters to interview Hollywood actor, Sam Jemson.
+In the activity, Chatty magazine has sent one of its top reporters to interview Hollywood actor, Sam Jemson.
 Students are provided with two worksheets.
-The first (A) contains twenty two answers to questions asked during the interview.
-Students working in pairs must try and work out what the questions were according to Sam’s answers.
+Worksheet A contains 22 answers to questions asked during the interview.
+Students work in pairs to try and work out what the questions were according to Sam's answers.

-In the second part of the exercise, students are given a second worksheet (B), with the magazine article based on the answers to the questions on worksheet A. There are a number of factual mistakes in the text.
-Students are asked to put away worksheet A and then to identify and correct the mistakes made by the reporter in the finished article.
+Then students are given worksheet B, with the magazine article based on the answers to the questions on worksheet A. There are a number of factual mistakes in the article.
+Without worksheet A, students need to identify and correct the mistakes.

 - Divide the class into pairs.
 Make enough copies of both worksheets for each pair of students.
 Distribute copies of worksheet A.